Already Registered? Login here

 Microfiber - Very fine fibers, which give a unique appearance and soft hand.
 Microfiber fabrics are generally lightweight, resilient and resist wrinkling.
 They have a luxurious drape and the body retains its shape and resists pilling.
 They are also very strong and durable.

-Mock turtleneck - A shortened version of the turtleneck where the neck of the garment does not fold over.
+Mock turtleneck - A shortened version of the turtleneck; the neck of the garment does not fold over.

-Modern Fit - A sleek, modern silhouette featuring an athletic inspired shape.
+Modern Fit - A sleek, modern silhouette featuring an athletic shape.

-Moisture wicking - Moisture-wicking fabric actually draws moisture from perspiration away from the skin to the surface of the garment where it can evaporate more quickly and easily.
-Moisture-wicking styles, such as the UltraClub Cool & Dry line, are ideal not just for athletes and teams, but also for general wear because they help keep the wearers feeling fresh and dry
+Moisture wicking - Moisture-wicking fabric draws moisture from perspiration away from the skin to the surface of the garment to evaporate more quickly and easily.
+Moisture-wicking styles, such as the UltraClub Cool & Dry line, are ideal not just for athletes and teams, but also for general wear because they help keep the wearers feeling fresh and dry.

 Nailhead woven - Consists of a solid background and color and little pinheads' (or small nailheads) of fabric spaced at regular (and very small) intervals.
 The effect of this pattern is that the background color tends to overshadow the nailhead pattern.